awwx/ar/readme.md

 Note that you don't use the "-f" option like you would with Arc 3.1.

-Tests can be run by setting run-tests* to 'atend in the source, though it's slow because the Arc compiler and Arc are loaded afresh for each test.
+Tests can be run by setting run-tests* to 'inline or 'atend in the source, though it's slow because the Arc compiler and Arc are loaded afresh for each test.

 Changes